top of page

 Trust accounting for law firm

-attorney client trust account - Trust accounting
+attorney client trust account - client trust accounting - trust account lawyer - trust accounting rules

 An attorney client trust account, also known as an escrow account.
-These rules are designed to maintain the integrity of the legal profession and to protect clients' interests.
+These trust accounting rules are designed to maintain the integrity of the legal profession and to protect clients' interests.
 Attorneys must keep detailed records of all transactions involving trust accounts and are subject to periodic audits to ensure compliance with the rules.
 Failure to follow these rules can result in serious consequences, including loss of license to practice law.

-It is not at all unusual for attorneys to handle client trust account.
+It is not at all unusual for attorneys to handle client trust accounting.
 Nearly every lawyer will hold client funds.
 The money in a trust account does not belong to the attorney or law firm.
 Instead, the attorney is holding the money “in trust” for the client until it is distributed.
 Anytime a law firm holds funds in a trust account, it must be accounted for, which is where Trust Accounting comes into play.

 Let’s think of your client sending you an amount of money “in trust”.
 The basic concept of a trust account is to keep our property separate from the property of the client or the third party.
 When you and your client start a practice, based on your agreement, the client will provide you with an advanced amount of money.
 The amount will be deposited into your bank as a trust account.
 Whenever you have expenses relating to the client’s practice, it is important to run the money from that account.
 At the end of the practice, based on your work, the final invoice will be sent to the client for payment.